| ~

 I leave my pinecone and acorn natural most of the time.

-3.Take your the small circle of metallic beads or pipe cleaner and tie the ribbon or metallic cord to both sides.
+2. Glue whichever type of wings you chose, to the back of the pinecone between the head and the body.3.Take your the small circle of metallic beads or pipe cleaner and tie the ribbon or metallic cord to both sides.
 Glue the halo on top of the head.

 I have found that this way of attaching the ribbon or cord keeps the angel hanging straight.